-See, the thing is that almost no one will sell you a car for a check.
+Although dealerships might take checks or debit cards, a personal seller probably won't.
 They want cash.
-When you're buying a cash from an independent owner, that means you need $8,000 in cash.
+When you're buying a cash from an independent owner, that means you need approximately $8,000 in cash.
 I don't know about you, but I've never had $800 on me at one time let alone $8,000.
-Not a single website would tell me what to do.
+Not a single website told me what to do.

 So How Do You Buy a Car in Cash?

 There are a few ways to do it, but they all require that you plan things in advance.